Rev. (TV series)

 Rev. is a British television sitcom produced by Big Talk Productions.
 Written by actor Tom Hollander and James Wood, the show premiered on BBC Two on 28 June 2010 and ended on 28 April 2014.
 The show's working titles were The City Vicar and Handle with Prayer.
 The series revolves around a Church of England priest, played by Hollander, who becomes the vicar of an inner-city London church after leaving a small rural Suffolk parish.

-Hollander said: "we wanted to define ourselves in opposition to the cliché of a country vicar, partly because we wanted to depict England as it is now, rather than having a sort of bucolic-y, over the hills and far away, bird-tweeting England – we wanted the complications of the multi-cultural, multi-ethnic inner-city, where everything is much harder."
+Hollander said: "We wanted to define ourselves in opposition to the cliché of a country vicar, partly because we wanted to depict England as it is now, rather than having a sort of bucolic-y, over the hills and far away, bird-tweeting England – we wanted the complications of the multi-cultural, multi-ethnic inner-city, where everything is much harder."

 Plot

 The Reverend Adam Smallbone is an Anglican priest who has moved from a small rural parish to the "socially disunited" St Saviour in the Marshes in Hackney, East London.
-Unwilling to turn anyone away from his pastoral care, he is faced with a series of moral challenges as he balances the needs of genuine believers, people on the streets, and drug addicts, as well as the demands of social climbers using the church to get their children into the best schools.
+Unwilling to turn anyone away from his pastoral care, he is faced with a series of moral challenges as he balances the needs of genuine believers, people on the streets and drug addicts, as well as the demands of social climbers using the church to get their children into the best schools.

 Adam has a difficult job as a modern city vicar.
 His wife Alex, who has her own career as a solicitor to worry about, supports him through his life as a priest, while not being engaged with his work.
 He is also supported by lay reader Nigel, who believes he should be running the church.
-In supervision is Archdeacon Robert, who puts pressure on Adam to increase the congregation and church income.
+In supervision is Archdeacon Robert, who puts pressure on Adam to increase the congregation and the church's income.

-Parishioners include Colin, a heavy drinking, unemployable lost soul who is Adam's most devoted parishioner; Adoha, known for her romantic intentions towards the clergy; and Mick, who is homeless and appears on Adam's doorstep in different situations asking for money.
+Parishioners include Colin, a heavy drinking, unemployable lost soul who is Adam's most devoted parishioner; Adoha, known for her romantic intentions towards the clergy; Mick, who is homeless and appears on Adam's doorstep in different situations asking for money; and Ellie, the head teacher of the church's associated school.